 A good B2B ecommerce theme provides:

 Check out this line up of B2B ecommerce website designs to get a better sense of what you can build using a premade theme.

 Your overall store layout should be aligned with your typical customer journey.

-Every standard ecommerce design element such as homepage, product catalogue, product listing/landing pages and checkout form should be optimised to facilitate the buyer's decision-making.
+Every standard ecommerce design element such as homepage, product catalog, product listing/landing pages and checkout form should be optimized to facilitate the buyer's decision-making.

 Here are several essential UX best practices to accomplish the above:

 Invest in longer page content and microcopy for key products.